 I believe that the best way to teach is by student engaged and motivated.
 I teach my students the music they want to learn while teaching them other aspects of music in parallel.
 I would usually teach a student a song and then teach him the major scale and make him connect the theoretical content to the music.

-Thousands of teachers can teach you blues guitar.
+Thousands of tutors can teach you blues guitar.
 Find private lessons closest to you.